File: ChatCompletion\FunctionInvokingChatClient.cs

 }

-private static void UpdateOptionsForNextIteration(ref ChatOptions options, string? conversationId)
+private static void UpdateOptionsForNextIteration(ref ChatOptions? options, string? conversationId)

 {

-if (options.ToolMode is RequiredChatToolMode)
+else if (options.ToolMode is RequiredChatToolMode)

 {